 Hydraulic adjustable roller is an optional extra on all models.
-One hydraulic cylinder is mounted on the head shell and can infinitely vary the position of the roller throughout the range possible for the standard bolted version.
-The cylinder is actuated by a double-acting hydraulic spool service from the tractor.
+Two hydraulic cylinders are mounted on the head shell and can infinitely vary the position of the roller throughout the range possible for the standard bolted version.
+The cylinders need to be actuated by a double-acting hydraulic spool service from the tractor.